Natalie Dormer: 2017–present: Other ventures and current work

-Dormer returned to the stage at the Theatre Royal Haymarket in October 2017 for the lead role in David Ives' Venus in Fur.
+Dormer returned to the stage at the Theatre Royal Haymarket in October 2017 for the lead role in David Ives's Venus in Fur.
 The Telegraph described her performance as "sensational" while Lyn Gardner says Dormer was "dominant in every way".
 She co-wrote the film In Darkness, released in July 2018, with her ex-fiancé Anthony Byrne.
 Each describe writing together as "challenging".
 The film was criticised for scenes of "gratuitous nudity".
 During an interview with The Guardian, she says "There has to be sex in the power play of a thriller.
 We all got bodies, after all.
 In this film, the love-making scene is a metaphor for the way my character connects with the part played by Ed Skrein.
-Nakedness is a good equaliser, and the shower scene also shows the tattoos on my character’s body and makes it clear she is not quite who you think."
+Nakedness is a good equaliser, and the shower scene also shows the tattoos on my character's body and makes it clear she is not quite who you think."

-Following her audio work on Neverwhere, an August 2018 press release announced Dormer would narrate the audiobook for Pottermore Publishing’s Harry Potter: A History of Magic.
+Following her audio work on Neverwhere, an August 2018 press release announced Dormer would narrate the audiobook for Pottermore Publishing's Harry Potter: A History of Magic.
 Of the role, Dormer says she "always adored the Harry Potter books" and it was "fun to join the wizarding world family".
 In October 2018, she was announced as playing Vivien Leigh in miniseries Vivling.
 The series focuses on Leigh's classic films, including Gone with the Wind and A Streetcar Named Desire.
 Dormer was to develop and produce the show.
 In 2019, she was the voice of Onica in The Dark Crystal: Age of Resistance.

 In December 2019, Dormer's production company, Dog Rose Productions, signed a multiyear, first-look deal with Fremantle.
 The Vivling miniseries will be Dormer's first production through the deal.
 In 2020, she starred in Showtime's series, Penny Dreadful: City of Angels, playing multiple roles; she received praise for her work on the series, and she was nominated for an award at the Critics' Choice Super Awards.

+In 2024, Dormer starred in The Wasp alongside Naomie Harris and Dominic Allburn.
+They were each praised for "delivering powerful performances".
+Later that year, Dormer played Edie Hansen in the crime drama TV series White Lies, set in Cape Town, South Africa.

+Dormer starred as Dr. Audrey Evans in 2025 movie Audrey’s Children.
+Nell Minow described her performance as "committed" and praised her work with children in the movie.

 Personal life

-Dormer began a relationship with director Anthony Bryne in 2007 after meeting on the set of The Tudors.
+Dormer began a relationship with director Anthony Byrne in 2007 after meeting on the set of The Tudors.
 They became engaged in 2011.
 The couple collaborated on In Darkness.
 They ended their relationship in 2018.

-Since 2018, Dormer has been in a relationship with David Oakes, whom she met whilst appearing in Venus in Fur.
-She gave birth to their daughter in January 2021.
+Since 2018, Dormer has been in a relationship with English actor David Oakes, whom she met while appearing in Venus in Fur.
+She gave birth to their first daughter in January 2021.
 The couple entered into a civil partnership in February 2023 in Bath, Somerset.
+Dormer and Oakes have two daughters.